jbrcodes/teaching/README.md

 # teaching
-These are examples of teaching resources I have created for my classes.
+These are a few examples of teaching resources I have created for my classes.